 Immunology & Infection program

 As a research-focused department, MMI does not have a full undergraduate training program.
-However, together with the Dept. of Biological Sciences we have created the Immunity & Infection (IMIN) program that offers a curriculum focused on infectious diseases viewed from both the pathogen and host immune system perspectives.
+However, together with the Dept. of Biological Sciences we have created the popular Immunity & Infection (IMIN) program that offers a curriculum focused on infectious diseases viewed from both the pathogen and host immune system perspectives.

 Hands-on research projects